How Can We Make Websites More Accessibility Friendly?

 - Provide keyboard navigation

-Your website should be accessible to all users without the need of a mouse so as to cater for those with motor skill impairments.
+Your website should be accessible to all users without the need of a mouse so as to cater to those with motor skill impairments.

 - Keep it simple